kaichang1/CS361/README.md

 # stock-article-analyzer

 Website for analyzing MarketWatch stock articles.
+Built using Flask and Bootstrap.
+Deployed with Heroku.

 Check it out here: https://marketwatch-analyzer.herokuapp.com/